alexrobertsonuk/ga4-for-content-designers/docs/content-engagement.md

 ### Understand the data

-GA4 reports "Engagement rate" instead of the traditional "bounce rate".

-Engagement rate shows the percentage of sessions that met at least one of these conditions:
+GA4's "Engagement rate" metric shows the percentage of sessions that met at least one of these conditions:

 - the session lasted longer than 10 seconds
 - the user viewed 2 or more pages